Skip to contents

 m

-move or moveStack of uniform time scale and time lag, e.g. prepared with align_move (recommended).
-May contain a column named colour to control path colours (see details).
+move2 object of uniform time scale and time lag as returned by align_move.
+Can contain a column named colour to control path colours (see details below).

 r_type

 character, either "gradient" or "discrete".
-Ignored, if r_list contains rasterStacks of three bands, which are treated as RGB.
+Ignored, if r contains three bands, which are treated as RGB.

 fade_raster

-logical, if TRUE, r_list is interpolated over time based on r_times.
-If FALSE, r_list elements are assigned to those frames closest to the equivalent times in r_times.
+logical, if TRUE, r is interpolated over time.
+If FALSE, r elements are assigned to those frames closest to the equivalent times of r.

 crop_raster

-logical, whether to crop rasters in r_list to plot extent before plotting or not.
+logical, whether to crop rasters in r to frame extents before plotting or not.

 map_service